piyushlokhannde/my-bidnetwork/README.md

 - [configtx.yaml](configtx.yaml) : This file will be used by the file [generateartifact.sh](generateartifact.sh) to create all the initial blocks(genesis,channel, achor peer) to start the network.
 - [docker-compose-cli.yaml](docker-compose-cli.yaml) : This file is used by the [start.sh](start.sh) to start the docker containers for each participants.
 File docker-compose-cli.yaml uses the [peer-base.yaml](base/peer-base.yaml) and [docker-compose-base.yaml](base/docker-compose-base.yaml) to build container network.

+Some of the features of bid newtowrk
+- For each participant only one node is created which is also acting as achor peer.<br/>
+- Network is not using any CA servers.<br/>
+- Network is operating withou tls.<br/>
+- Network uses the solo orderer